The feature within the Zvezdara Flag that distinguishes its national identity is the cross of Serbia

 After the construction of the facility, the ensuing urban development assumed the same name 'Zvezdara' and it is now a suburb of Belgrade.
-Its flag's red, blue and white are from the Pan-Slavic tricolour of the Serbian Flag.
+The red, blue and white of the municipality's flag are from the Pan-Slavic tricolour of the Serbian Flag.

 The arrangement of the stars on the municipality's emblem will be recognised by junior astronomers as the ancient stars of Ursa Minor (also called the Little Dipper), a constellation in the northern sky.